Clover (Clamp manga)

 Clover (stylized in all caps) is a manga series created by Clamp, a creative team made up by Satsuki Igarashi, Nanase Ohkawa, Tsubaki Nekoi, and Mokona.
 The manga takes place in a dystopian future, where the government is out to control the "Clovers", a race of children with special powers.

 Clover was serialized in Kodansha's Amie from 1997 until the magazine's demise in 1999.
 Kodansha Comics released the entire series in English as one hardcover volume in 2020.

+Synopsis

+Setting

+Clover is set in a futuristic world where 10 years ago, the government launched the Clover Leaf Project, a nationwide search for children with magical abilities.
+These children are dubbed "Clovers" and ranked according to the strength of their powers, with four-leaf being the strongest.
+Higher leafs have more advanced abilities, such as being able to determine the locations and powers of lower leafs.
+The only four-leaf Clover, Su, has abilities so immense that she is confined to a military research facility, and her rank is kept secret.
+She is monitored by a parliamentary military council known as the Wizards, and sought after by the army of Azaiea, a country located beyond a mountain border.

 Plot

-Clover is primarily about a young girl called Sue (スウ, Sū), whose name was stated to be derived from the Chinese word for four (sì) since she is a "4-leaf Clover".
-In the futuristic world that she inhabits, the military conducted a search for gifted children nicknamed "Clovers", who seemingly have the magical ability to manipulate technology.
-Demonstrations of their powers include teleportation and summoning weapons from thin air.

-Classified according to how powerful they are, the children were then tattooed with a symbol of the Clover Project, with the number of leaves on the Clover indicating their power.
-To date, Sue is the only "4-leaf Clover" discovered.
-Along with other "Clovers", Sue was imprisoned to prevent her contact with other humans, as the government feared that she might develop feelings and be used as a weapon to jeopardize the country's national security.

-Being isolated from the rest of mankind, Sue craves for company, and as for her only wish, she asks to visit "Fairy Park."
-Her escort is Kazuhiko, an ex-military soldier who has been forced to undertake the task.